Table of Contents[Hide][Show]

-2. This Type of Food Can Change the Way Your Immune System Works
+2. It Can Change the Way Your Immune System Works

-Your immune system is one of your best defenses against threats including bacteria and viruses that can cause infection.
-If they become aggressive, however, they can result in serious health issues.
+Your immune system is your best defense against threats including bacteria and viruses that can cause infection.
+However, an overly aggressive immune response can result in serious health issues.

 3. Study Shows a Possible Link Between Cancer and Sugary Drinks

-4. Fast Food Chains May Be Selling Options with Harmful Ingredients
+4. Fast Food Chains May Be Selling Options with Harmful (Industrial) Ingredients

 A 2016 study noted how those who consumed more fast food than those who chose to eat at home had higher levels of phthalates over the last 24 hours.
 In fact, the difference was a whopping 40%.

 This chemical can increase the risk of infertility, diabetes, cancer, and obesity.
-This is also the same thing you don’t want in your cosmetics and skincare products.
+Phthalates are one of the big things you want to watch out for in your cosmetics and skincare products.

-Granted, one can expose themselves to phthalates in many ways, but this only goes to show that your burger and fries may be one of the sources.
+Granted, one can expose themselves to phthalates in many ways, but this only goes to show that your Whopper and fries may be working to take you down from the inside.

 5. Junk Food May Increase the Risk of Psychological Distress

-Because fast food options don’t add any nutrition into your body, they also qualify as junk food.
-Junk food, meanwhile, can contribute to many changes in the body, including the mind.
+Because fast food options don’t add much in the way of nutrition into your body, they also qualify as junk food.
+Categorically, junk food has been shown to contribute to many changes in the body, including the mind.

-In a 2012 study, the researchers revealed that those who consumed a lot of this junk food increased their risk of depression by 51%.
+In a 2012 study, researchers revealed that those who consumed a lot of junk food increased their risk of depression by 51%.

 There was also a dose-response relationship.
-The more a person ate them, the more their likelihood of developing depression increased.
+The more a person ate, the more their likelihood of developing depression increased.

 6. There’s a Link Between Allergies and Asthma and Fast Food

-Did you know that the Happy Meals many parents love to feed your children may make them prone to other common conditions such as allergies and asthma.
+Did you know that the Happy Meals many parents love to feed their children may make kiddos prone to other common conditions such as allergies and asthma?

 In a 2013 research involving more than 300,000 children across nations, the researchers learned that eating fast food at least three times per week increased the risk of severe asthma among teens by 39%.

-Children, meanwhile, boosted their odds of developing severe eczema, rhinoconjunctivitis, and severe asthma by over 25%.
+Even worse, their odds of developing severe eczema, rhinoconjunctivitis, and severe asthma also increase by over 25%.

-You may also have trouble looking for a real gluten-free fast food.
+You may have trouble finding fast food that’s ACTUALLY gluten-free.
 A Columbia University research in 2019 showed that over 50% of pizzas in restaurants tested positive for gluten.

 That’s bad news for people with celiac disease, an autoimmune condition that causes damage to the intestines.
 Even a small amount of the protein can lead to symptoms such as severe GI distress, rhino-conjunctivitis, painful bloating and gas, nausea and vomiting.